chscf/shim-review/ISSUE_TEMPLATE.md

 ###### What organization or people are asking to have this signed:
-The company is called cpsd (https://www.cpsd.at/)
+The company is called cpsd (https://www.cpsd.at/), located in Austria.
+We're working in the field of IT security, with our main focus on full disk encryption.

 ###### What product or service is this for:
 The pre-boot authentication environment for our company's Full Disk Encryption CryptoPro Secure Disk (see https://www.cpsd.at/)